ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 {: #vc_compl_info-security-measures}

 * Management of Cloud Service - Client is responsible for managing administration, operation, maintenance, and security of the applications, including underlying middleware.
 * Service Integrity and Availability - IBM forwards to the Client all network intrusion notifications detected for this Cloud Service.
 It is the Client’s responsibility to ascertain the impact of each notification that is reported.
 Client is notified of hardware failures.
-Monitoring and responding to OS or software failures is the responsibility of the Client, engaging IBM support as required.
+Monitoring and responding to OS or software failures is the responsibility of the Client, engaging IBM Support as required.
 * Activity Logging - Client is responsible for activity logging of OS/System and Database/Applications, as needed.
 * Encryption - Client is responsible for configuring and managing all encryption (for both data at rest and in transit), as needed.
 * Business Continuity and Disaster Recovery - Client is responsible for configuring and managing all business continuity and disaster recovery processes, as needed.